madcountess/lockhartblog/_posts/2021-07-04-Crushing-Rebellion.md

 My mark is the growing group of communists,
 known as The People's Bayonet,
-lead by a woman named Bay.
+lead by a person named Bay.
-She is a talented propagandist,
+They is a talented propagandist,
-but she's certainly more bark than bite.
+but they's certainly more bark than bite.
-I bet she likes a challenge.
+I bet they likes a challenge.
 Ginger twink with a hormone addiction,
 Bay is definitely operating at cost.
-if I need to, I'll use her economic vulnerabilities against her,
+if I need to, I'll use they economic vulnerabilities against them,
 I know what it's like to be that low...

 Regardless, the work must be done.
 Communism is an existential threat for these United States.
 I find my way through the internet to this group,
 and first contact comes from...
-Bay herself.
+Bay themself.

+We agreed to meet on the condition that we meet alone,
+with no devices, and no weapons.
+That seemed a little... excessive, but I mean,
+they is literally watching out for people like me.
+I spoke with her online, late at night around 9:30 or 10PM,
+and I'm not sure it went particularly well for me.

+Bay: This restaurant, downtown,
+I know the workers there,
+they have a back room for us.

+Lockhart: That seems like a trap, to be honest.

+Bay: Do we have a reason to trap you?

+Lockhart: Well, not... really?
+Y'all seem like a very spiky org,
+Honestly, I'm just worried about getting jumped for being a perceived threat.

+Bay: Honestly, you worry too much.
+If it helps, you can tell a friend where you're going,
+but they can't come with.

+Lockhart: Okay, deal.

+Bay: Tonight, 10:30, be there if you really are ready to act.

+Lockhart recoils from the screen, "Wait, tonight?
+I can't organize a... response... right.
+That's probably why."

+Lockhart: 10:30, see you soon!

 Lockhart: Hey there, comrade, any illegal crime plans?